 If your notification is based on the result of a formula, you can set a limit to how often the notification triggers once the filter conditions are met.
 The notification limit also frames the time period that is used to calculate the formula.
 It means that the notification will only look at data within the selected time and be triggered one time once the conditions are met.
 You can choose to limit your notification to:

 - Once per quarter

-Limiting your notification will make sure it is not triggered each time there is an update or a formula outputs a value above your target.
+Limiting your notification will make sure it is not triggered each time it updates or a formula outputs a value above your target.